R

 Asphalt shingles (most popular), architectural shingles, or wood shakes.
 Standard residential pitch range.

 Compared to a flat roof of the same footprint, a 4:12 pitch roof has about 5.4% more surface area due to the slope.
-Factor this into your material calculations using a pitch multiplier of ×1.054.
+Use our roof area calculator to convert your footprint to actual roof surface, or go straight to shingle and cost estimates with a pitch multiplier of ×1.054.